visit-dav/visit/src/doc/python_scripting/functions.rst

     The AlterDatabaseCorrelation method alters an existing database correlation.
-A database correlation is a VisIt construct that relates the time-states for two or more databases in some way.
+A database correlation is a VisIt construct that relates the timestates for two or more databases in some way.
 You would use the AlterDatabaseCorrelation function if you wanted to change the list of databases used in a database correlation or if you wanted to change how the databases are related - the correlation method.
 The name argument is a